Irish republicanism: Since 1986

 During the late 1980s the British Government became increasingly willing to give concessions to Irish Nationalism, such as the Anglo-Irish Agreement and extending to, the Northern Ireland Secretary, Peter Brooke's declaration of "no selfish, strategic or economic interest in Northern Ireland.", causing uproar amongst strands of Unionism.
 However, violent Republican action didn't cease, giving Unionism and Britain less reason to work with violent Republicans.
 This situation changed in 1992–93 with Hume's-Adams' talks producing a commitment from Sinn Féin to move towards peaceful methods.

 In 1994 the leaders of Northern Ireland's two largest nationalist parties, Gerry Adams, the leader of Sinn Féin and John Hume, the leader of the Social Democratic and Labour Party (SDLP) entered into peace negotiations with Unionist leaders like David Trimble of the UUP and the British government.
 At the table most of the paramilitary groups (including the IRA and UVF) had representatives.
 In 1998 when the IRA endorsed the Good Friday Agreement between nationalist and unionist parties and both governments, another small group split from the IRA to form the Real IRA (RIRA).
 The Continuity and Real IRA have both engaged in attacks not only against the British and loyalists, but even against their fellow nationalists (members of Sinn Féin, the SDLP and IRA).

 Since 1998, the IRA and UVF have adhered to a ceasefire.

-Today the republican movement can be divided into moderates who wish to reunite with the Republic through peaceful means and radicals who wish to continue an armed campaign.
+Today the republican movement can be divided into moderates who wish to reunite with the Republic through peaceful means and dissident republicans who wish to continue an armed campaign.
+Ideological divides in Northern republicanism has its origins in the late 1970s.
+Dissidents emphasis the importance of ideology and reject reformism, regarding institutional change as ineffective and whitewashing.
+Dissidents assert that basis of armed republicanism is sovereignty rather than equality.
+Some dissidents support the emergence of peace while critiquing the political means.

 In late July 2005, the IRA announced that the armed conflict was over and that their weapons were to be put out of use.
 A large stock of weapons was reportedly "decommissioned" later that year.
 Some Unionists disputed the claim that this represented the entire stock of IRA weaponry.

 Ideology

+Irish republicanism has encompassed various schools of thought and praxis thereof: "It has embraced ‘militant nationalists, unreconstructed militarists, romantic Fenians, Gaelic Republicans, Catholic sectarians, Northern defenders, international Marxists, socialists, libertarians and liberal Protestants,’" Recurrent ideals include national self-determination and ethno-religious identity.